League Layout and Overview

 Beginning with the first transaction period following the conclusion of the draft, through the end of the season, free agents in the free agent pool may be signed, without limit, in the following manner:

 Starting on the 1st period of the week teams submit waiver claims for waivers based on the current waiver wire order (the reverse of the draft order).
 The waiver process runs nightly at around 2 AM (CBS Sportsline).
 Once a team picks up a player from the waiver wire, they will be placed at the bottom of the order for any future waiver wire pickups, with all teams below moving up 1 spot.
-Then after the process runs teams can pick up first come first serve free agents from then until the start of the next period (Monday first game of the week).
-Players that are cut in free agency are on waivers for a term of one-day and go through the waiver process until they clear waivers and are then eligible to be picked up on a first come, first serve basis.
+All free agents go through this waiver process.
+Teams need to use proper judgement regarding late week waiver claims to make sure that they have a legal roster for the upcoming week.

 Auction and Reserve Draft